 - Jeremy Bailenson, Director, Virtual Human Interaction Lab, Stanford University

 Real-Time Photorealistic Face Tracking

 Researchers are examining how to use a combination of eye tracking and face tracking (through inward facing sensors / cameras) to create real-time photorealistic avatars.
-This can enable accurate recreation of a user’s facial movement and appearance which – along with fully body tracking – can be used to transfer emotion and body language to others in a collaboration space.
-Please read the “Important of Presence” section for more details.
+This can enable accurate recreation of a user’s facial movement and appearance, which – along with full-body tracking – can be used to transfer emotion and body language to others in a collaboration space.
+Please read the “Importance of Presence” section for more details.

 To learn more about avatar creation tools and what advances are occurring to create higher avatar realism, please read this report.